deartc/DancingPythonistaFitness/README.md

 # DancingPythonistaFitness
-My python project involves developing a fitness regimen after having covid.
+My python project involves developing a fitness regimen after having Covid.
 There are distinct different challenges (involving more patience and emotional support) after I recovered from covid and tried to get back to a regular exercise routine.
 Although I am an environmental scientist, I am also a certified group fitness (AFAA certified) instructor I was shocked at the lack of information for people who have lingering symptoms and wanted to get back in shape.